 Retiring Egg Laying Flock Description

 As they have been with a cockerel for some time they are looking a little “careworn” for example, they look somewhat scruffy.
 Cockerels are magnificent birds, however, they do create quite a bit of feather damage to our girls.
 Some of them have missing feathers from their heads and backs but the feathers will grow back in a few weeks with some TLC, a good diet, and some girly “me” time.
-Now it is Autumn time, they are consequently going into moult and as a result are resembling a hedgehog in parts while they are growing their new finery.
+Depending on the time of year some may be in moult and as a result may resemble a hedgehog in parts while they are growing their new finery.

 Some of these girls are crossbreeds, which are a mixed bunch, with various chicken genetics, including Australorp, Rhode Island Red, Sussex, Cotswold Legbar, Leghorn, Rhode Rock, Burford Brown and Indian Game.
 We have some pure breeds in there too, such as Cochin, Salmon Faverolles and La Fleche.
 They are priced individually according to age and breed.
 Please ask for details of our availability as it changes regularly.